fommil/fpmortals/manuscript/complete.md

 A> causing a side effect.
 A>
 A> We prefer `NonEmptyList`, not because it is a `List`, but because of its A> non-empty property.
-When we learn about scalaz's typeclass hierarchy, we will A> see a better way to request non-emptyness.
+When we learn about Scalaz's typeclass hierarchy, we will A> see a better way to request non-emptyness.